A Little About Koinonia Nevada

 In 1994 Koinonia expanded to Nevada.
 Since then Koinonia has served the Nevada community helping over 1000 specialized foster children.
 In 2006 Koinonia Foster Homes changed our company name to Koinonia Family Services, to better represent the other services our agency provides.
 In Nevada, you may run into both names…”Koinonia Foster Homes” and “Koinonia Family Services,” as we want to be sure we keep the great need for foster homes in front of the public eye.

-In Nevada, Koinonia’s programs include “treatment level” Specialized Foster Care, Day Treatment, After School Day Treatment, and Outpatient Therapy.
-Serving over 20 years in the Nevada foster home community, Koinonia has served children in need of loving and dedicated foster homes.
-Our children have severe trauma including sexual abuse, physical abuse, neglect, and many times all of the above.
+In Nevada, Koinonia’s programs include “treatment level” Specialized Foster Care, Day Treatment (serving both preadolescent and adolescent youth), and Outpatient Therapy.
+Serving since 1994 in the Nevada foster home community, Koinonia has served children in need of loving and dedicated foster homes.
+Our children have complex trauma which might include sexual abuse, physical abuse, neglect, and many times all of the above.
 Over the years, Koinonia has grown and now offers many services to children, youth and their families.
 We work in cooperation with the State and County Child Welfare agencies.
-The Child Welfare agencies (DCFS in rural Nevada and WCDSS in Washoe County) refer children who qualify for treatment level Specialized Foster Care to private providers like Koinonia for placement in a program that will best meet their needs.
+The Child Welfare agencies (DCFS in rural Nevada and WCHSA in Washoe County) refer children who qualify for Specialized Foster Care to private providers like Koinonia for placement in a program that will best meet their needs.
 When Koinonia receives a call for placement of a child, our staff and the placing agency assess their needs to determine the most appropriate specialized foster home or treatment program.

 Koinonia is here to support foster parents, the children who live with them, and the teams who serve the children.
 We work hard to be the best support we can be so foster families can make their best difference in the lives of these most vulnerable children.